Zayn Malik Acoustic Music? ‘IDWLF’ Could Be His Nirvana ‘Unplugged’ Moment

 For example, while Nirvana recorded Unplugged in November 1993, it was not actually released until a year later, and the lead singer, Kurt Cobain, died on April 5, 1994.
 In other words, when Kurt Cobain died, all of his fans paid more attention to Nirvana and buying their albums.

-With this in mind, Nirvana Unplugged debuted at number one on the Billboard Music Charts, and eventually went five-times platinum, and won a in 1996 Grammy, according to Guardian.
+With this in mind, Nirvana Unplugged debuted at No. 1 on the Billboard Music Charts, and eventually went five-times platinum, and won a in 1996 Grammy, according to Guardian.

 Adding to this, about the success of Nirvana Unplugged, Alex Coletti, the producer of MTV Unplugged at the time, stated the following.